amrutha-somayaji/verzeo-major-project-automatic-streetlight/README.md

 Maintains a PostgreSQL database of all the streetlights in the network
 Hosts the web application so its online 24/7
 Collects and analyzes data from all the nodes to get insights

+A user-friendly and attractive Web-application is developed for the user.
+It allows real time control of streetlights

+Link to the web-application: https://pesce-streetlamp-demo.herokuapp.com/auth